ab7865/documentation/content/applications/websites/website/web_design/building_blocks.rst

    :alt: Click the "show/hide on mobile" icons to show or hide some elements on mobile.

 .. tip::
-   Click the phone icon at the top of the configurator to preview how your website would look on a mobile device.
+   Click the :icon:`fa-mobile` (:guilabel:`mobile`) icon at the top of the configurator to preview how your website would look on a mobile device.

    .. image:: building_blocks/phone-icon.png
       :alt: Mobile phone preview icon